Anne Arundel

 The average number of freeze free days are 224

 Anne Arundel County was founded in 1649 when some Puritans from Virginia landed at the mouth of the Severn River and founded Providence, the first settlement in the county.
-This settlement was re-named Anne Arundel Town to honor Lady Anne of Arundell who was the wife of Cecil Calvert of Baltimore, Ireland.
-Later, in 1695, the town became the capital of proprietary Maryland.
-The name was again changed to Annapolis to honor Princess Anne, the heir to the English throne at that time.
+Seventeen years earlier, King Charles I signed the Charter of Maryland granting the colony to Cecil Calvert, the second Lord Baltimore.
+Cecil Calvert's wife of twenty-one years, Anne Arundell, also died the same year.
+In 1650 the Maryland General Assembly created Anne Arundell County and named the county to honor her.
+Later, in 1695, the Providence became the capital of proprietary Maryland.
+The name was again changed, this time to Annapolis, to honor Princess Anne, the heir to the English throne at that time.
 This area was visited by many prominent people of the time who enjoyed the many pleasures of the county, including George Washington and Thomas Jefferson.
+A portion of the county was taken out in 1851 to become Howard County.

 The third oldest college in the country is here, King William's School, now known as St. John's College.
 A historical site is located at the school, the 400 year old Liberty Tree.
 This is one of the few remaining Liberty Trees.
 They were named such to commemorate their role as a meeting place of the Sons of Liberty before the American Revolution.